sumitsingh306/splunk-gcp-functions/Examples/Example-2b-Metrics.md

-# Example 2a Metrics Collection (Event Index)
+# Example 2b Metrics Collection (Metrics Index)

 This example will create a Cloud Schedule which triggers the Metrics Function (via a PubSub Topic).
-The function will send the metrics into Splunk HEC as an Event format (into an Event index).
+The function will send the metrics into Splunk HEC as a metric format (into an metric index).
 The script will also create a retry PubSub Topic, and set up a Function to retry any failed messages to HEC.
 (If you have already created any other examples, the Cloud Schedule and PubSub Trigger topic doesn't need to be re-created)

 #### PubSub Topics: